AzharGaffar/Java-Game-Coursework/README.md

 # IN1007-Coursework
-Java Game Coursework for IN1007 Module.
-Using JBox2D engine (City University, Modified Version).
+A James Bond-themed game made in Java using the JBox2D engine (City University, Modified Version).

-This was my first time programming with Java.
+(This game was made in 2018 and was my first project I had ever done in Java)

 ## How to Run (in IntelliJ IDEA):
 * Go to File -> Project Structure -> Libraries.
 Press the "+" button and add the CityEngine.jar file.